srogers/conferences/README.md

     PGUSER=steve PGPASSWORD='' heroku pg:pull postgresql-rigid-18515 conferences_development --remote production

+This command creates the named database, so rename the existing database before performing the download.
-However, for this to work, the server and local Postgres versions must match.
+For this to work, the server and local Postgres versions must match.
 If they don't, you're pretty much hosed unless you can change your local Postgres version to match what's running on Heroku.

 #### Transferring Data Between Apps